Alliance Students

 7:00 PM: Session begins (includes worship and a message)

 Every student needs corporate worship and biblical teaching, but more importantly, every student needs a place where they are seen, heard, and loved as they grow in their faith journey.
-Small groups are divided by grade and gender and will give students an opportunity to live out their faith in community with one another.
+Discipleship hour is broken down into 3 neighborhoods:

 Who is Greenhouse for?